OrcaBus/service-icav2-data-copy-manager/README.md

 }
 ```

+You can view the event schema under [event-schemas/icav2-data-copy-sync.json](event-schemas/icav2-data-copy-sync.json).
+and validate your event with the [JSON Schema Validator](https://www.jsonschemavalidator.net/s/14XzDnBn) tool.

 This service will recursively copy all files and folders from the source to the destination.
 For each subfolder, it will generate its own copy event and send it to the event bus, which is picked up by itself.